 Consignor growth and retention.
 We grow our sales by increasing the supply of luxury goods offered through our consignment online marketplace.
-In the first three quarters of 2020 and for the full year 2019, approximately 60% and 80% of the products on our online marketplace sold within 30 days and 90 days, respectively.
-In addition to sales velocity, we measure the ratio of demand versus supply in a given period, which we refer to as our online marketplace sell-through ratio.
+We measure the ratio of demand versus supply in a given period, which we refer to as our online marketplace sell-through ratio.
 Sell-through ratio is defined as GMV in the period divided by the aggregate initial value of items added to our online marketplace in the period.
-In 2020 and 2019, our marketplace sell-through ratios were 99% and 94%, respectively.
+In 2021 and 2020, our marketplace sell-through ratios were 94% and 99%, respectively.
+Our 2021 sell-through ratio normalized as demand remained strong but we were able to bring in more supply, compared to prior year.
+The 2020 sell-through ratio was driven by continued high demand but reflected challenges in securing supply due to the adverse impacts of COVID-19.

-Our growth has been driven in significant part by repeat sales by existing consignors concurrent with growth of our consignor base.
-In 2020 and 2019, repeat consignors accounted for approximately 83% and 81% of GMV, respectively.
+Our GMV growth has been driven in significant part by repeat sales by existing consignors concurrent with growth of our consignor base.
+In 2021 and 2020, repeat consignors accounted for approximately 84% and 83% of GMV, respectively.

 Buyer growth and retention.
 We grow our business by attracting and retaining buyers.
 We attract and retain buyers by offering highly coveted, authenticated, pre-owned luxury goods at attractive values and delivering a high-quality, luxury experience.
 We measure our success in attracting and retaining buyers by tracking buyer satisfaction and purchasing activity over time.
-We have experienced high buyer satisfaction, as evidenced by our buyer net promoter score of 71 in 2020, and compared to our online shopping industry average of 40 according to NICE Satmetrix U.S. Consumer 2020 data.
+We have experienced high buyer satisfaction, as evidenced by our buyer net promoter score of 62 in 2021, and compared to our online shopping industry average of 40 according to NICE Satmetrix U.S. Consumer 2021 data.
 If we fail to continue to attract and retain our buyer base to our online marketplace, our operating results would be adversely affected.

-The graph on the left shows trends in purchasing activity for buyer cohorts for each year beginning in 2014.
+The first graph below shows trends in purchasing activity for buyer cohorts for each year beginning in 2015.
 Each cohort represents all buyers that first purchased across our online marketplace in the designated year and the aggregate GMV purchased by such cohort for the initial year and each year thereafter.
-As illustrated in the graph below, we have seen consistent retention of buyer activity across cohorts through 2019.
+As illustrated in the first graph below, we have seen consistent retention of buyer activity across cohorts through 2021.
 In 2020, buyer retention was impacted by the adverse impacts of COVID-19 on supply, and as a result, GMV.
-The graph on the right shows the percentage of GMV in each year from our repeat buyers.
+The second graph below shows the percentage of GMV in each year from our repeat buyers.
 GMV from repeat buyers reflects purchases made after their initial purchase month.

 We believe there is substantial opportunity to grow our business by having buyers also become consignors and vice versa.
-As of December 31, 2020, 13% of our buyers had become consignors and 56% of our consignors had become buyers.
+As of December 31, 2021, 14% of our buyers had become consignors and 57% of our consignors had become buyers.
 The graph below shows the percentage of GMV in each year from buyers who have participated as both buyers and consignors on our online marketplace.
 GMV attributable to consigning activity of such buyers is not included.